ashpursglove/ashs-modbus-tool/README.md

 # Roadmap
 ### (a.k.a.
 Features That Might Exist If Future-Me Is Feeling Energetic..... or you bug me enough)

-Batch reads/writes
+-Batch reads/writes

-Live graphing of register values
+-Live graphing of register values

-Saving/loading device profiles
+-Saving/loading device profiles

-CRC visualiser
+-CRC visualiser

-Hex inspector
+-Hex inspector

-Automatic detection of slave address
+-Automatic detection of slave address

-“Chaos Mode™” — writes random values to everything (for when you want to leave your impression on site)
+-“Chaos Mode™” — writes random values to everything (for when you want to leave your impression on site)